akshaymemane/go-2d/README.md

 go run ./examples/text-and-image
 ```

-You’ll see “Hello, luvgo!” rendered with your font and the PNG drawn below.
+You’ll see “Hello, go-2d!” rendered with your font and the PNG drawn below.

 ## Project layout